 The answer to these questions will help you figure out how best to divide your time.
 I’ve spent almost two months in Greece, and I’ve barely scratched the surface!
 Don’t feel bad if you can’t see everything you want to on your first trip here.
 You can always come back!

-Here are some good guidelines to keep in mind:
+Here are some good guidelines to keep in mind when planning a Greece vacation.

-If you have four days or less, stick to one place.
+If you have four days or less to travel in Greece, stick to one place.
 This would be a great amount of time for an initial trip to Athens.
 You can even include one day trip like the Oracle of Delphi or a cruise to the nearest three Greek islands.

 If you are trying to decide where to go in Greece, we’ve created a few pieces to help you decide: